SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/02-Routing-Concepts.md

 # Single Page Application

-When the **location is changed**, the **router** will load the correct resource for that location.
+Angular-Modules-and-routing-10-Single-page-applications

-Also, in reverse, a difference in the content will be represented in the URL
+When the **location is changed**, the **router** will load the corresponding resource for that location.

-This type of routing has many benefits.
+Also, on the opposite side, a difference in the content will be represented in the URL.

-Some of them are:
+This type of routing has many benefits, including:

-- The resources for the app are load **only once**.
+- The resources for the app are loaded **only once**

-- The state is maintainable across all pages.
+- The state is maintainable across all pages

-- We can use **browser history**.
+- We can use **browser history**

-- Fast **UI**.
+- Тhe user interface has increased response times

 [/slide]